-All students in the Bachelor of Commerce program will complete a common set of
+All students in the Bachelor of Commerce

-The Bachelor of Commerce degree is offered by Athabasca University's Faculty of Business C. For more information, phone 1-800-468-6531 or email.
+The Bachelor of Commerce degree is offered by Athabasca University's Faculty of Business 🕜 .
+For more information, phone 1-800-468-6531 or email.

 Human Resources Management Major

 The human resources (HR) function has evolved from a mainly administrative role to a far more strategic one that contributes to an organization's business planning and long-term strategy.
 A management career in human resources demands integrity, confidentiality, and excellent interpersonal skills, but also requires knowledge of accounting, finance, and strategic management.